 The Cervantes Society, of course, had a lot to say on Latin America under the IWO.
 But other-- even the White ethnic groups were strong on this.
-Stanley Novak in Detroit had a Polish language radio program.
+Stanley Nowak in Detroit had a Polish language radio program.
 And in 1942, he's saying to Poles in Chicago, the Atlantic Charter is a good thing.
 But we want to know, is Churchill going to implement the Atlantic Charter for the people of India and the people of Africa?
-And Novak himself was in the IWO.
+And Nowak himself was in the IWO.

 So they were strong on this.
 And in '45 and '46, the IWO, at their national convention, has resolutions on the need for independence for the colonized people under British or French rule.
 So yes, the short answer is yes, and a bit more detail on that question.